Frank Bellamy: Career

 Fraser of Africa, one of Bellamy's artistic high-water marks, was not his idea but, as he was obsessed with Africa, he was the perfect choice to draw it.
 Bellamy used a monochromatic sepia colour palette to reflect the sun and desert locale, with occasional bursts of bright colour.
 It was a challenging and unusual approach and Fraser of Africa became the Eagles most popular strip.
 Bellamy insisted on proper research and even had a reader living in East Africa supplying reference material.

 Heros the Spartan, a sword and sorcery adventure set in Roman times was another artistic triumph.
 Drawn as a two-page spread and usually organized around a complicated splash in the centre of the two pages, Heros was a bravura display of skill.
 The battle scenes displayed a vividness and complex layout rarely seen in comics and it won Bellamy an award (for 'Best Foreign Artist') from the American Academy of Comic Book Arts in 1972.

 In November 1965, Bellamy left the fading Eagle to work for TV Century 21, where he drew the centrespread Thunderbirds strip.
 Rather than faithfully draw puppets, he took the artistic licence of rendering the characters as real people for a more exciting strip, as was already being done by the comic's other artists (including Ron Embleton and Mike Noble) in their strips.
-Apart from one short break, Bellamy drew Thunderbirds throughout its run in TV Century 21 and TV21, leaving shortly after the comic merged with Joe 90 Top Secret to become TV21 & Joe 90 in 1969.
-He also drew the colour splash pages for five Captain Scarlet and the Mysterons strips.
+Apart from one short break, where Don Harley took over for 9 weeks, Bellamy drew Thunderbirds throughout its run in TV Century 21 and TV21, leaving shortly after the comic merged with Joe 90 Top Secret to become TV21 & Joe 90 in 1969.
+Bellamy also drew the colour splash pages for five Captain Scarlet and the Mysterons strips in the original run of "TV21".

+For the whole "TV21" Thunderbirds run, Bellamy created the double-page spread (plus a black and white page for 14 weeks) and then dropped back to just the double-page spread until issue 141 when the strip became two separate colour pages making syndication easier.
+He continued drawing two colour pages until the final issue of the "TV21" (number 242).
+He then drew four "Thunderbirds" strips for the new "TV21 & Joe 90" before leaving the grind of weekly comic strip production behind.